Betty Boop: Live-action horror films

+Live-action new project

+In May 2026, it was announced that Quinta Brunson and Mark Fleischer would be developing a new Betty Boop live-action movie.
+Brunson is to star as Betty.

 Marketing and merchandise

 Marketers rediscovered Betty Boop in the 1980s, and Betty Boop merchandise has far outdistanced her exposure in films, with many not aware of her cinematic origin.
 Much of this merchandise features the character in her popular, sexier form, and has become popular worldwide once again.

-Several life-size statues of Betty exist, one example was displayed in San Diego's Comic-Con Museum in 2024 and another - sans head - has been in a Norfolk, Virginia, gift shop.
+Several life-sized statues of Betty exist; one example was displayed in San Diego's Comic-Con Museum in 2024 and another - sans head - has been in a Norfolk, Virginia, gift shop.
 The head, valued at $2,000, was stolen in 2005 and never recovered.

 In 2010, Betty Boop became the official fantasy cheerleader for the upstart United Football League.
 She was featured in merchandise targeted towards the league's female demographic.

 As of 2021, international licensing company Global Icons has acquired the licensing rights to Betty Boop and other Fleischer Studios characters, thus ending Fleischer's longtime relationship with King Features Syndicate.
-She still appears in merchandise and social media, appealing to a 21st-century audience, using slang from the social media website TikTok, and she has various hobbies. (cyclist, recycling, etc.)
+She still appears in merchandise and social media, appealing to a 21st-century audience, using slang from the social-media website TikTok, and she has various hobbies. (cyclist, recycling, etc.)

 Marking Betty Boop's 55th birthday, in 1985, she made her first appearance as a Macy's Thanksgiving Day Parade balloon.
 The balloon held more than 15000 cuft of helium and was 67 ft tall.
 The balloon did not finish the 1986 parade due to collapsing near Times Square.
 The balloon appeared again in 1987 then returned for occasional use in the 1990s.